Gravitational wave signatures of preheating in Higgs--$R^2$ inflation: Preheating

 with $a_f$ being the scale factor at $\tau=\tau_f$.
 It is worth stressing that in arriving at Eqs.~\eqref{eqn:GWspectrum-today} and \eqref{eqn:freq-k}, we have assumed that the scale factor at the time of thermal equilibrium establishment takes roughly the same value as the scale factor at $\tau=\tau_f$~\cite{Dufaux:2007pt}.

 In Fig.~\ref{fig:gws-max}, the present-day GW spectrum \eqref{eqn:GWspectrum-today} for all the seven BPs considered in our analysis is presented.
 The GW spectrum at $\tau=\tau_f$ is evaluated at the time where the gradient energy density reaches its maximum, which is denoted by the vertical dashed lines in Fig.~\ref{fig:grad}.
 As before, different colors indicate different values of $\ln[\xi^2/(4\alpha\lambda)]$, which is an indicator for whether the inflationary scenario is Higgs-like or $R^2$-like.
 The gray region comes from a bound on the GW spectrum based on the CMB observation.
 GWs may contribute to the effective relativistic degrees of freedom $N_{\rm eff}$, which, in turn, can affect the physics of nucleosynthesis.
 The energy density of GWs is related to the effective relativistic degrees of freedom via $\Omega_{\rm GW}h^2 \simeq 5.61\times 10^{-6}(N_{\rm eff}-N_{\rm eff}^{\rm SM})$~\cite{Maggiore:1999vm,Maggiore:2018sht} (see also Ref.~\cite{Caprini:2018mtu}), where $N_{\rm eff}^{\rm SM}\simeq 3.046$ is the Standard Model value.
 Taking $N_{\rm eff}-N_{\rm eff}^{\rm SM} < 0.3$ (95\% C.L.) \cite{Planck:2018vyg} gives the bound of $\Omega_{\rm GW}h^2 \lesssim 1.68 \times 10^{-6}$.
-We note again that the high-frequency peak at $f\simeq (2-3)\times10^{10}$ Hz in the GW spectrum, which corresponds to the momentum cutoff, $k \simeq 10^3 H_*$, is spurious; varying the cutoff changes the position of the high-frequency peak.
 We see that a larger value of $\xi$ brings a greater increase in the GW spectrum.
 It aligns with our expectation that a stronger enhancement in inhomogeneities in the fields leads to a higher GW spectrum.
 The prominent peak signal is observed at the frequency $f \simeq 2\times 10^9$ Hz.
+We note again that the high-frequency peak at $f\simeq (2-3)\times10^{10}$ Hz in the GW spectrum, which corresponds to the momentum cutoff, $k \simeq 10^3 H_*$, is spurious; varying the cutoff changes the position of the high-frequency peak.
+This feature is explicitly demonstrated for BP4 in Fig.~\ref{fig:gws-set4-cutoff}; three different values of the momentum cutoff, $\Lambda = 700$ (dashed), 1000 (solid), and 1300 (dot-dashed), are chosen with the fixed lattice size of $64^3$.
+We observe that the spurious peak moves towards the higher-frequency region as the cutoff increases, indicating that such a peak is an artifact.